wds4/tribal-tapestry/essays/bookJustification/overview.md

 # The Claim

-I claim that the CTTH is well formulated, novel, plausible, and useful.
+I claim that the CTTH is all of the following.

+- well formulated: a coherent theory that is substantive and falsifiable
+- novel
+- plausible
+- useful

 # Counterclaim